 The income statements of foreign operations, other than those in highly inflationary economies, are translated into U.S. dollars at rates of exchange in effect each month.
 The balance sheets of these operations are translated at period-end exchange rates, and the differences from historical exchange rates are reflected in stockholders' equity as unrealized translation adjustments.
-Under highly inflationary accounting, the countries' functional currency becomes the U.S. dollar, and its income statement and balance sheet are measured in U.S. dollar using both current and historical rates of exchange.

 As of July 1, 2018, we elected to adopt highly inflationary accounting for our subsidiaries in Argentina ("K-C Argentina").
 The effect of changes in exchange rates on peso-denominated monetary assets and liabilities has been reflected in earnings in Other (income) and expense, net and was not material.
-As of December 31, 2022, K-C Argentina had a small net peso monetary position.
-Net sales of K-C Argentina were approximately 1 percent of our consolidated net sales in 2022, 2021 and 2020.
+As of December 31, 2021, K-C Argentina had a small net peso monetary position.
+Net sales of K-C Argentina were approximately 1 percent of our consolidated net sales in 2021, 2020 and 2019.